Glastonbury High School

 Glastonbury High School is a public, co-educational high school located in Glastonbury, Connecticut, United States.

-It is the only high school in Glastonbury, and serves roughly 2,000 students and employs roughly 150 faculty members.
-The school is known for its excellent education, and is consistently ranked among the best in Connecticut and the nation.
+As the only high school in Glastonbury, it serves around 2,000 students and employs around 150 faculty members.
+As of 2023, the school ranks 1,158th out of a possible 17,680 high schools nationally and is ranked 23rd out of a possible 198 high schools in Connecticut.

 Departments

 Glastonbury High School has two support departments: School Counseling and Special Education/Pupil Services.

 In addition to the two main support departments, students can receive extra assistance through the Math Center, Reading and Writing Center, and the Library Media Center.

 The Mary A. Kingsbury Library at Glastonbury High School provides research material in the building and at home with a variety of print resources (i.e. books, magazines, reference material) and paid Internet databases (e.g. newspaper archives).

 Activities

 Glastonbury High School (GHS) offers a variety of clubs and activities for students, including rowing, cross-country, football, swimming and diving, field hockey, soccer, lacrosse, volleyball, wrestling and track teams.
+The school also offers a variety of clubs, boasting over a hundred of them.